How to change Windows DNS server settings in Windows 10 and Windows 11

 What is DNS?

-Why you may want to change your DNS server settings
+Why you should consider changing your DNS server settings

 How to change DNS server settings using Control Panel